Updated: Oct 2, 2022

 6. Finally, accept that for this season is your parenthood, life may look considerably different to the way that you expected it to look.
 The media rarely depicts the realities of motherhood, let alone those of breastfeeding and you are not alone if you were shocked at just how demanding it is to do.
 Remind yourself that if want to wean your child off the breast, you can do that at any time.
 Equally, if you want to continue, you should be supported to do so on your own terms.
 Avoid comparing your experience to others; comparison is the thief of joy and when the going gets tough, share how you are feeling with the people you love and trust in the knowledge that you deserve as much care and support as anyone else.

-These tips were adapted from the forthcoming book: Self Care: The Breastfeeding Edition – subscribe for updates.
-References:
+These tips were adapted from my debut book: Self Care: The Breastfeeding Edition – available here, now! https://www.thebreastfeedingmentor.com/book

 1) Pross, N., Demazières, A., Girard, N., Barnouin, R., Metzger, D., Klein, A., Perrier, E., & Guelinckx, I. (2014).
 Effects of changes in water intake on mood of high and low drinkers.
 PloS one, 9(4), e94754. https://doi.org/10.1371/journal.pone.0094754

 2) Buijze GA, Sierevelt IN, van der Heijden BC, Dijkgraaf MG, Frings-Dresen MH.
 The Effect of Cold Showering on Health and Work: A Randomized Controlled Trial [published correction appears in PLoS One.
 2018 Aug 2;13(8):e0201978].
 PLoS One.
 2016;11(9):e0161749.
 Published 2016 Sep 15. doi:10.1371/journal.pone.0161749